Drama & Theatre

 Throughout the course, you will be given the opportunity to study and explore two set play texts – That Face & Hedda Gabler – which explore theatre’s development throughout different areas of history.
 You will also develop your knowledge of theatre styles by exploring theatre practitioners in more depth.

-You will be given the opportunity to perform contemporary texts in group and paired performances under the guidance of a teacher director.
-You will also apply the skills and knowledge developed to devise your own performance based on a theme or issue.
+You will be given the opportunity to perform contemporary or period texts in group and paired performances under the guidance of a teacher director for an examiner and an invited audience.
+You will also apply the skills and knowledge of a drama practitioner – Mike Leigh – to devise your own performance based on the themes and issues explored in Shakespeare’s The Merchant of Venice.

-Our annual A Level London Theatre Trip in January includes two workshops with professional actors, a tour of a working theatre and two West End Shows.
-Previous productions we have seen include The Woman in Black, One Man Two Guvnors, The Lion King, War Horse and Wicked.
+Our annual A Level London Theatre Trip in January includes two workshops with professional actors, a tour of a working theatre and two West End Shows, usually a drama and a musical.
+Previous productions we have seen include The Woman in Black, One Man Two Guvnors, Witness for the Prosecution, War Horse and Wicked.
 Responding to live performances is also a requirement of the written exam.

 Drama and Theatre can lead to further study in drama, theatre studies and performing arts in higher education at degree or HND level or drama school.
 It may lead on to a career in the performing arts industries, teaching, journalism, writing, leisure, social work or any number of careers which require developed communication and presentation skills as well as the ability to be both analytical and creative.